tomiito/developer-documentation/source/includes/demand/_entry-links.md

 request.end();
 ```

-Deletes target entry links for a supplier allocated to a Fulcrum survey
+Deletes target links for a supplier allocated to a Fulcrum survey

 ### Arguments